-During this period, the recorded incidents of custodial death were associated with police stations or divisions within three main districts: Colombo, Gampaha and Kalutara.
-All victims, except three, succumbed to their injuries within less than 24 hours from the time of arrest by Sri Lanka Police.
+During recent times, the most recorded incidents of custodial death were associated with police stations or divisions within three main districts: Colombo, Gampaha and Kalutara.
+It is reported that a majority of victims succumbed to their injuries within less than 24 hours from the time of arrest by Sri Lanka Police.
 It is also observed that all reported deaths were caused during the process of locating weapons or narcotics, due to cruel, inhuman, degrading treatment, or due to the negligence or omission of the officers on duty.

 A majority of the cases of encounter deaths reported to the Commission were associated with police stations or divisions from the districts of Colombo, Gampaha and Galle.
-Three of the cases from Colombo were associated with the Special Task Force (STF).
+Three of the recent cases from Colombo were associated with the Special Task Force (STF).
 All reported encounter deaths took place either during an arrest or when the police claimed to be exercising the right of self-defence when dealing with persons demonstrating violent behaviour.

 In this context, the HRCSL was of the view that general guidelines and recommendations need to be issued to Sri Lanka Police to prevent custodial and encounter deaths and to safeguard the inherent right to life of all persons.
+The purpose of these general guidelines and recommendations are to further strengthen and enhance the effectiveness of relevant Sri Lanka Police Departmental Orders.

-1. Safeguards before, during and after Arrest
+1. Safeguards Before, During and after Arrest